 Parsanka Sayianka was born in Elangatta Olkaputiei, a remote village in Kajiado South, Kenya.
 He is the second born of twelve children.
 His father had two wives, his mother being the first wife.

 While growing up, FGM was a normal practice to him besides there was no law prohibiting the practice.
-Deep inside he felt it was a wrong practice that his community embraced as he could see girls from neighboring communities pursue education and excel in schools while girls from his village just lounging, getting cut and getting married off at very young ages.
+Deep inside him, he felt it was a wrong practice that his community embraced as he could see girls from neighboring communities pursue education and excel in schools while girls from his village just lounging, getting cut and getting married off at very young ages.
 He secretly vowed to save these girls in future, when he would have the power to do so.

 Parsanka grew up in a wealthy family (his father owned a fleet of livestock) but one thing that he failed to understand was why they always fed on milk throughout the year, why they dressed poorly, ate poorly and why his father never saw the need to educate them.
 His widowed neighbor who was regarded poor (Didn’t have livestock) on the other hand lived a contrasting lifestyle to theirs.
 Why?
 He later on understood the puzzle.
 His ‘rich’ family, resources were controlled by a man, and the ‘poor’ family resources were controlled by a woman.